 Collagen proteins, therefore, reduce the activity of mTORC and help decrease the levels of tryptophan and methionine.
 All this results in better health and longer life.
 What is more, a new study in 2014 may also suggest that even the level of IGF-1 can be reduced with collagen proteins without side effects, which in turn increases life expectancy.

-Thus we can eat lots of protein, but be careful to provide only half of our intake from muscle meat, and the other half from animal parts with high collagen content (or with collagen supplementation).
+Thus we can eat lots of protein, but be careful to provide only half of our intake from muscle meat, and the other half from animal parts with high collagen content (or with collagen peptides supplements).

 Let us see now what the direct supplementation of collagen is good for.

 First, it is important to clarify that the normal edible gelatine (such as aspic) is made up of giant proteins, hardly digestible at all.
-Pre-digested (hydrolyzed) gelatine/collagen was used in each study (mostly in the form of a powder that can be mixed in drinks).
+Pre-digested (collagen peptides, in other words, hydrolyzed) gelatine/collagen was used in each study (mostly in the form of a powder that can be mixed in drinks).
 These contain collagen peptides instead of intact proteins.
-There is no evidence if normal gelatine is effective or not.
+There is no evidence that normal gelatine is effective or not.

 KEEP OUT OF REACH OF CHILDREN.
 DO NOT EXCEED RECOMMENDED DOSE.